CRAlpha/react-native-wkwebview/README.md

 1. Install from npm (note the postfix in the package name): `npm install react-native-wkwebview-reborn`
 2. run `rnpm link`

-**Notes to iOS 8:**

-If you install from using Alterntive #2, you might encounter bugs in iOS 8.2 (We've only tested this version) where the app crashes with `dyld_fatal_error`.
-This can be solved using Alternative #1.
-We were still unable to find the cause of the first bug so I recommend that you link the library using Alternative #1.

 ### Usage